Béké: History

 The first White settlers arrived to the Antilles in 1635 with Pierre Belain d'Esnambuc.
 Though Békés are known for being descended from nobility, the early settlers were a diverse group with nobility making up a small minority.
 Of the nobility that did come, they were the youngest sons from noble and bourgeois families who under the laws of the Ancien régime could not benefit from their father's wealth.
 This lesser nobility mainly started arriving between 1655 and 1665 and were granted 100 to 300 hectares of land.

 The next group were the engagés, indentured servants who signed contracts to be transported and work on the islands.
 Most of them were rural workers and artisans.
 Another group were ex-convicts, who had nothing to lose by moving to the Antilles, as well as judicial exiles, people who were forcibly shipped out usually either because they had debts they couldn't pay off or they were beggars who were convicted of vagrancy.
 French women didn't start arriving in large numbers until 1680.
 These women were called envoyées du Roi and they were orphans mainly recruited from Paris.
 Larger groups of French aristocracy began to immigrate between 1751 and 1764 to invest in the plantations and set up sugar refineries.
 Though a majority of early settlers were French, other Europeans arrived as well, noticeably Madeirans and Dutch.

-In 1794, when the French Revolution had abolished slavery and aristocracy, planters from Martinique and Guadeloupe had signed the Whitehall Accord with the British to maintain slavery on the islands in exchange for British occupation.
-Guadeloupe was invaded that year, but the British were defeated by the French led by Victor Hughes, who had the royalists and planters executed.
+In 1794, when the French Revolution had abolished slavery and aristocracy, planters from Martinique and Guadeloupe signed the Whitehall Accord with the British to maintain slavery on the islands in exchange for accepting British occupation.
+Guadeloupe was invaded that year, but the British were defeated by the French led by Victor Hugues, who had the royalists and planters executed.
 867 of them were shot and another 27 were guillotined.

-The British were however more successful in being able to protect Martinique which was under British occupation until 1802.
-Because of this slavery survived on the island and the White population remained, with some refugees from Guadeloupe settling on Martinique.
-Today the Béke families of Guadeloupe are related to the ones in Martinique who much later in time would move there, especially in 1902 with the eruption of Mount Pelée.
+The British were more successful on Martinique, which was under British occupation until 1802.
+Because of this, slavery survived on the island and the white population remained, with some refugees from Guadeloupe settling on Martinique.
+Today the Béke families on Guadeloupe are related to those on Martinique due to migration, especially after the 1902 eruption of Mount Pelée.